 We usually prefer to stay in Airbnb apartments rather than hotels, but in Prizren, we didn’t have much luck finding an apartment that would suit us.
 Instead, we stayed at the Prizreni Hotel, which is ideally located in the center of the old town next to the Sinan Pasha Mosque.
 The room was reasonably priced, clean and comfortable and included a made-to-order, hot breakfast.

 Top Rated Hotels by Booking.com Guests

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes.
 I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - We spent long days outdoors discovering the different parts of the city – and it helped to carry a day pack so that we have everything we needed with us.
 We talk more about day bags in our blog post, The Best Day Packs for Travel!

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

-Also Visiting Prishtina?
-Check out our Guide to Visiting Prishtina, Kosovo!
+Also Visiting Pristina?
+Check out our Guide to Visiting Pristina, Kosovo!